Analyzing block/goose...

 Excellent context documentation

-Excellent coverage of project structure, build commands, test workflows, and CI context.
-Missing some details about environment setup and MCP protocol specifics.
+Excellent coverage of project structure, build system, testing, and workflows.
+Missing some details on debugging and deployment processes.

-Highly tailored to this Rust+Electron project with specific crate names, command patterns, and project-specific rules about error handling and documentation.
+Highly tailored to this Rust AI agent project with specific crate names, MCP protocol details, and project-specific conventions like DCO sign-off.

 # GitHub Copilot Code Review Instructions